Wildsong/arcgis-wab-widget-template/README.md

 ## Development

+### Prerequisites

+You can run WABDE anywhere you like.
+It's not hard, you have to get NodeJS installed and running.
+I am using Docker.

 Set up WABDE on your local machine and get it running.
+We keep the installer locally in I:/Installers/arcgis/WAB.
+(Some widgets are there too.)
+It unzips into a folder ArcGISWebAppBuilder/

+WABDE is a NodeJS app so first install NodeJs.
-I assume you will get it running here: <http://localhost:3344/webappbuilder>
+I assume you will get WABDE running here: <http://localhost:3344/webappbuilder>
+On Windows, "getting it running"" means download, unpack, and run "start.bat".

-Clone this repo into the WABDE instance.
+Clone this repo into your nice new WABDE instance.

-So for example on my machine I have C:/Users/bwilson/source/repos/ArcGISWebAppBuilder/ and the widget goes in client/stemapp/widgets.
+For example on my machine I put WABDE in C:/Users/bwilson/source/repos/ArcGISWebAppBuilder/ and the widget goes in client/stemapp/widgets.

 ```bash